Navigation

 Contribute

 Transfer cash, stock, real estate, or crypto into the foundation.
-You receive an immediate charitable deduction — often eliminating your entire tax bill for the year.
+You receive an immediate charitable deduction and control the funds inside the foundation.

 04